P.R.C. Foreign Investment Law (Second Deliberation Draft)

 "Foreign-invested enterprises" as used in this Law refers to enterprises that, in accordance with Chinese law, are established in mainland China after being registered and that are wholly or partially invested by foreign investors.

 Article 3: The State adheres to the basic state policy of opening up and encourages foreign investors to invest in mainland China in accordance with law.

 The State implements the policy of liberalizing and facilitating investment at a high level, establishes and improves mechanisms for promoting foreign investment, and builds a market environment of stability, transparency, predictability, and fair competition.

 Article 4: The State implements the management scheme of pre-establishment national treatment plus negative list with respect to foreign investment.

-"Pre-establishment national treatment" as used in the previous paragraph refers to affording foreign investors and their investments treatment no less favorable than that afforded to Chinese domestic investors and their investments, during the establishment, acquisition, expansion, and such other stages of an enterprise.
+As used in the previous paragraph, "pre-establishment national treatment" refers to affording foreign investors and their investments treatment, during the investment access stage, no less favorable than that afforded to Chinese domestic investors and their investments; and "negative list" refers to the special administrative measures on access that are implemented in certain fields for foreign investment as prescribed by the State.
 The State affords national treatment to foreign investment outside the negative list.

 The negative list is to be published by or published as authorized by the State Council.

 Where the international treaties or agreements that the People's Republic of China concludes or joins have separate provisions for the treatment of foreign investors, follow those provisions.

 Article 5: The State protects the investment, proceeds, and other lawful rights and interests of foreign investors in mainland China according to law.